syncfusion-content/javascript-docs/js/DataManager/Getting-Started.md

 ### Local DataSource

 A DataSource can be created in-line with other Syncfusion UI widget configuration settings, as demonstrated in the example below.
+[executeLocal](https://help.syncfusion.com/api/js/ejdatamanager#methods:executelocal) method is used to get the local json array.

 {% highlight html %}